Display 1 - 20 from 31 policies

 Canada

-The "Age Well at Home (AWAH)" initiative was introduced in2021 by the Government of Canada in 202 as a $90 million federal grants and contributions program aimed at helping older Canadians to age in place, scheduled to run until 2025-26.
+The "Age Well at Home (AWAH)" initiative was introduced in 2021 by the Government of Canada in 202 as a $90 million federal grants and contributions program aimed at helping older Canadians to age in place, scheduled to run until 2025-26.
 Implemented at the national level and led by Employment and Social Development Canada, this initiative targets low-income and vulnerable older persons.
 It aims to provide practical in-home supports and expand successful ageing-in-place programs to improve quality of life for those wishing to remain at home.
 Key measures include two streams of activity: the In-Home Practical Supports Pilot Projects stream and the Scaling Up for Seniors stream.
 Under the In-Home Practical Supports Pilot Projects stream, eligible organizations deliver volunteer-based support services such as meal preparation, light housekeeping, transportation, and assistance with navigating local services to vulnerable older persons.
 Meanwhile, the Scaling Up for Seniors stream allows organizations to expand regional and national projects that have shown success in helping older persons to age at home, fostering innovation and identifying effective new approaches.

 Lithuania